How to Hear Better in Noisy Restaurants: My 2026 Strategy

 Look, I used to let the hostess put us wherever.
 Near the kitchen?
 Fine.
 In the middle of the room?
 Sure.
 But I’ve learned that for someone with my ears, seating is 90% of the battle.
 I now specifically ask for a booth or a table with a high back, preferably against a wall.
 Why?
 Because it cuts off half the noise.
 When you have a solid surface behind you, your hearing aids (if you wear them) don't have to work nearly as hard to filter out the chatter from the tables behind you.

-I remember one visit on 2026-01-15, right at the start of my log.
+I remember one visit early this past January, right at the start of my log.
 We were seated in the dead center of a bistro.
 It was a disaster.
 I felt like I was trying to listen to a flute solo in the middle of a hurricane.
 Now, I’m that guy who calls ahead.
 I ask for a quiet corner.
 It felt embarrassing the first few times—like I was being high-maintenance—but then I realized: I’m paying for the meal, and I’d like to actually hear what my wife is saying about her sister’s new house.

 2. Time Your Cravings (The 5:00 PM Club)

 My wife and I have officially joined the early bird crowd, and I’m not even mad about it.
 We’ve found that heading out for dinner around 5:00 PM or 5:30 PM makes a world of difference.
-The acoustics of a half-empty restaurant are completely different from a packed house at 7:30 PM.
+The noise level of a half-empty restaurant is completely different from a packed house at 7:30 PM.
+It turns the "wall of sound" back into individual voices.

 3. Be Honest with Your Server